This blog addresses the following topics:

 Eligibility:

-• be responsible for input costs for a crop, bee, or livestock operation that produces at least $25,000 worth of farm commodities annually
+responsible for the day-to-day management of an agricultural operation (such as an annual crop, bee, or livestock operation) in Alberta that produces at least $25,000 worth of farm commodities annually

 Value: Maximum grant funding provided by this program is $1,000,000 per fiscal year, to a project maximum of $2,000,000.